 - And a culminating celebration on October 17, at Hanover Courthouse from 9 a.m. until noon.
 An official ceremony will mark the County’s birthday and open the new Hanover Museum of History and Culture.
 Hanover Tavern’s AutumnFest will be held across U.S. Rt.
 301 on that day as well.

-You can help finance this celebration with donations, which will be tax-deductible.
-Financial support and volunteers will be needed and partnerships will be sought with many local organizations and businesses.
+Volunteers are needed and partnerships are sought with local organizations and businesses.
 Here’s a form to sign up to volunteer.

 To contact a staff person to get information about the celebration or find out how you can help, e-mail firstname.lastname@example.org